NoemPHP/state-machine/docs/README.md

 ### Middleware

 It is easy to think of common & repetitive concerns that are portable from one machine to the other, for example
-* **Logging** - Keeping track of any state change by adding a listener on each entry/exit event
+* **Logging**: Keeping track of any state change by adding a listener on each entry/exit event
-* **Exception handling** - Adding an error state as well as a transition to it whenever an exception is caught
+* **Exception handling**: Adding an error state as well as a transition to it whenever an exception is caught
-* **Re/Store state** - Serialize the machine context and restore it when it is reinitialized
+* **Re/Store state**: Serialize the machine context and restore it when it is reinitialized

 For this scenario, `RegionBuilder` offers support for middlewares that can make arbitrary changes to a machine before it is built.